Codeine: Relation to other opioids

-Codeine has been used in the past as the starting material and prototype of a large class of mainly mild to moderately strong opioids; such as hydrocodone (1920 in Germany), oxycodone (1916 in Germany), dihydrocodeine (1908 in Germany), and its derivatives such as nicocodeine (1956 in Austria).
-However, these opioids are no longer synthesized from codeine and are usually synthesized from other opium alkaloids; specifically thebaine.
-Other series of codeine derivatives include isocodeine and its derivatives, which were developed in Germany starting around 1920.
-In general, the various classes of morphine derivatives such as ketones, semisynthetics like dihydromorphine, halogeno-morphides, esters, ethers, and others have codeine, dihydrocodeine, and isocodeine analogues.
-The codeine ester acetylcodeine is a common active impurity in street heroin as some codeine tends to dissolve with the morphine when it is extracted from opium in underground heroin and morphine base labs.
+Codeine has been used in the past as the starting material and prototype of a large class of mainly mild to moderately strong opioids, such as hydrocodone (1920 in Germany), oxycodone (1916 in Germany), dihydrocodeine (1908 in Germany), and its derivatives such as nicocodeine (1956 in Austria).
+However, these opioids are no longer synthesized from codeine and are usually synthesized from other opium alkaloids, specifically thebaine.